 The Income Qualified (IQ) Initiative helps low- to moderate-income customers manage their energy consumption through comprehensive home weatherization services, enhanced rebates on HVAC equipment, LED lighting, and direct distribution of energy saving kits.
-Single family homes and multi-family living units and properties with average household incomes below 300% of Federal Poverty Guidelines may receive a free comprehensive home weatherization assessment, including a health and safety evaluation, to identify the weatherization services to be provided.
+Single family homes and multi-family living units and properties with average household incomes up to 300% of Federal Poverty Guidelines may receive a free comprehensive home assessment, including a health and safety evaluation, to identify the energy efficiency services to be offered.
 Low-cost energy saving devices will be installed in conjunction with the assessment at no cost.
-Comprehensive weatherization measures are also installed at no cost including: insulation, air sealing, duct sealing, and ECM blower replacement.
+Comprehensive weatherization measures are also installed for eligible customers at no cost including insulation, air sealing, duct sealing, and ECM blower replacement.
 In addition, eligible customers receive enhanced incentives on energy efficient HVAC equipment.
 Energy saving kits are distributed at no cost through special events and other direct distribution efforts.

-Moderate Income Implementation Contractor Channel Q1 2018 Update:
+Registered Program Ally Channel - Low to Moderate Income Q1 2018 Update: